MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 > [!NOTE]
 > * If you don’t change the ExtensionID of a shipping label that was initially shared, the Hardware Dev Center Dashboard will reject your submission and inform you that the ExtensionID already belongs to another organization:
-> * For a given device, only one extension INF is installed for each unique ExtensionID value.
+> * For a given device, only one Extension INF is installed for each unique ExtensionID value.
 Therefore, if a device has multiple Extension INFs you will need a new ExtensionID for each one.
 This also means if two Extension INFs target the same device with different ExtensionIDs, both Extension INFs will be applied.
-See [Using an extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file) for more information.
+See [Using an Extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file) for more information.
 >
 > If your organization manages projects and submissions for another organization, note the following:
 > * ExtensionID ownership is assigned to the SellerID who finalizes the submission.
 > * Using another organization’s SellerID enables you to use their ExtensionID.
 > * To use your organization’s SellerID, you will need to create your own ExtensionID for the part or part series.

-You should generate a new ExtensionID for the initial version of an extension INF (i.e. The first time you customize and submit an extension INF).
+You should generate a new ExtensionID for the initial version of an Extension INF (i.e. The first time you customize and submit an Extension INF).
 This includes the first time you receive a new shared shipping label for a new device.
 Visual Studio includes a GUID creation utilities in Tools > Create GUID, though any online GUID generation tool should work, if it matches the registry format as shown below.

 ![An image showing the create GUID screen in Visual Studio](images/guid-formatting.png)

-If you are updating an Extension INF that has already been published, keep the ExtensionID the same and increment the version and/or date specified by the [DriverVer directive](https://docs.microsoft.com/windows-hardware/drivers/install/inf-driverver-directive). the Driver date and driver version are used (in that order) to differentiate between multiple extension INFs with the same ExtensionID.
+If you are updating an Extension INF that has already been published, keep the ExtensionID the same and increment the version and/or date specified by the [DriverVer directive](https://docs.microsoft.com/windows-hardware/drivers/install/inf-driverver-directive). the Driver date and driver version are used (in that order) to differentiate between multiple Extension INFs with the same ExtensionID.

 ### Publishing an Extension INF

-To publish your extension INF submission, follow the steps in [Publish a driver to Windows Update](https://docs.microsoft.com/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).
+To publish your Extension INF submission, follow the steps in [Publish a driver to Windows Update](https://docs.microsoft.com/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).
 Ensure that both automatic driver promotion options are checked, and that your Extension INFs have specific targeting.

 ![An image showing automatic driver promotions](images/automatic-driver-promotion-options.png)

 If you do not see these driver promotion options, you may need to sign up for [driver flighting](https://docs.microsoft.com/windows-hardware/drivers/dashboard/driver-flighting).

-All extension INFs go through the driver flighting process to be distributed through Windows Update.
+All Extension INFs go through the driver flighting process to be distributed through Windows Update.
 After a successful flight, the file(s) will be available to retail systems.
 Joining the Windows Insiders program will give you faster access to drivers in this stage.

 ## Extension INF targeting and ranking differences